twl8n/content-mgr-clj/README.md

 #### todo

-- cmgr.state/table doesn't need to be an atom.
+x cmgr.state/table doesn't need to be an atom.
 That is a left-over from reading the state table from a file.
   Change it to a normal var.

+- Most (all?) pages with save and save & continue also need "cancel".